vishesh711/AgentLogger/README.md

 - `test_buggy_code.py`: A Python file with an intentional bug (division by zero)
 - `test_agent_logger.py`: A script to test the full analysis and fix workflow
 - `test_github_pr.py`: A script to directly test the GitHub PR creation
+- `test_agent_debug.py`: A script to test the agent-based debugging system

 To test the system: